-The Tenth Circuit published its opinion in Ryan Development Company v.
-Indiana Lumbermens Mutual Insurance Company on Wednesday, March 27, 2013.
+The Tenth Circuit published its opinion in United States v.
+Patterson on Friday, April 5, 2013.

 The events that gave rise to Adrian Patterson’s indictment stem from a Drug Enforcement Administration (DEA) investigation into whether Bernard Redd was distributing cocaine in Wichita, Kansas.
 A substantial portion of the evidence presented against the co-conspirators was obtained through wiretaps of their telephone conversations, which was presented at trial.
 Patterson was convicted by jury trial of a number of drug charges, including conspiracy to possess with intent to distribute five kilograms or more of cocaine.

 On appeal, Patterson raised a number of challenges to his conviction and sentence.
 He contended:

 (1) The district court erred in denying his request for a pretrial hearing to determine his competency to stand trial.

 A defendant’s right to a competency hearing is governed in part by 18 U.S.C. § 4241(a), which requires a district court to grant a motion for a hearing in limited circumstances.
 These include “if there is reasonable cause to believe that the defendant may presently be suffering from a mental disease or defect rendering him mentally incompetent to the extent that he is unable to understand the nature and consequences of the proceedings against him or to assist properly in his defense.
 Based on the district court’s observations of Patterson, the Tenth Circuit held the district court did not abuse its discretion in denying his request for a competency hearing.

 (2) The evidence offered by the government was insufficient to support his conviction and to provide a basis for the admission of testimony under the coconspirator exception to the hearsay rule.